Empathising–systemising theory: Research

 According to Baron-Cohen, females on average score higher on measures of empathy and males on average score higher on measures of systemising.
 This has been found using the child and adolescent versions of the Empathy Quotient (EQ) and the Systemising Quotient (SQ), which are completed by parents about their child/adolescent, and on the self-report version of the EQ and SQ in adults.

 Baron-Cohen and associates say that similar sex differences on average have been found using performance tests of empathy such as facial emotion recognition tasks and on performance tests of systemising such as measures of mechanical reasoning or 'intuitive physics'.
 He has also argued that these sex differences are not only due to socialization.
+In a 2018 article published in the Proceedings of the National Academy of Sciences (PNAS), Baron-Cohen's team demonstrated the robustness of the theory on sample of half a million individuals.

 Fetal testosterone

 While experience and socialization contribute to the observed sex differences in empathy and systemising, Baron-Cohen and colleagues suggest that biology also plays a role.
 A candidate biological factor influencing E and S is fetal testosterone (FT).
-FT levels are positively correlated with scores on the Systemising Quotient and are negatively correlated with scores on the Empathy Quotient A new field of research has emerged to investigate the role of testosterone levels in autism.
+FT levels are positively correlated with scores on the Systemising Quotient and are negatively correlated with scores on the Empathy Quotient.
+A new field of research has emerged to investigate the role of testosterone levels in autism.
 Correlational research demonstrated that elevated rates of testosterone were associated with higher rates of autistic traits, lower rates of eye contact, and higher rates of other medical conditions.
 Furthermore, experimental studies showed that altering testosterone levels influences the maze performance in rats, having implications for human studies.
 The fetal testosterone theories posit that the level of testosterone in the womb influences the development of sexually dimorphic brain structures, resulting in sex differences and autistic traits in individuals.

+Baron-Cohen and colleagues performed a study in 2014 using 19,677 samples of amniotic fluid to show that people who would later develop autism had elevated fetal steroidogenic levels, including testosterone.